 The Clifton Project

 The Clifton Cinema was the last and largest cinema built in Wellington, opening its doors in 1937.
 Originally boasting 1,300 seats, it staged concerts, pantomimes and lectures as well as screening films.
 Closing as a cinema in 1989, it was most recently a Dunelm superstore but has sat vacant since 2012, sparking the creation of a campaign to bring the old cinema back to life as an arts and performance space.
 That campaign has since developed into a mass community project with hundreds of share holders contributing tens of thousands of pounds.
 The group stages regular ‘pop-up cinema’ nights in existing venues – often sell out events – and has started to stage live events as well.
-With the original Clifton building apparently purchased by an unknown buyer and its future uncertain, The Clifton Project is now working hard to realise at least part of its ambitious vision at another site in the centre of the town.
+With the original Clifton building now earmarked for redevelopment, The Clifton Project is now working to deliver its vision elsewhere at the town’s former HSBC Bank on the Market Square.
 You can visit their website here.

 Wellington Station Friends Group

 Since 1849, Wellington Station has brought visitors directly into the centre of the town, just a minute’s stroll from the Market Square.
 It’s an important point of entry into the town, generating over 600,000 journeys a year, yet its neat redbrick buildings look unloved and under-utilised.